christiandeange/aaraar/docs/packaging.md

     }
     ```

-Declaring an `embed` dependency only includes it in the packaged output, it does **not** make that dependency available
+Declaring an embedded dependency only includes it in the packaged output, it does **not** make that dependency available
 during compilation!
 If you wish to reference any classes in the embedded dependency in your Gradle module, you will also
 need to declare it as a `compileOnly` dependency as shown above.

-!!! note "Note"
+You can also configure this automatically by making
+embedded dependencies available during compilation:

+=== "Kotlin"

+    ```kotlin
+    dependencies {
+      embed(project(":internal"))
+    }

+    configurations.compileOnly.configure {
+      extendsFrom(configurations["embed"])
+      extendsFrom(configurations["embedTree"])
+    }
+    ```

+=== "Groovy"

+    ```groovy
+    dependencies {
+      embed project(":internal")
+    }

+    configurations.compileOnly {
+      extendsFrom configurations.embed
+      extendsFrom configurations.embedTree
+    }
+    ```

+Adding embedded dependencies to `compileOnly` is intentional; if they are also added as `implementation` or `api`
-    `compileOnly` and `embed` dependencies will not show up in the published pom file unless also declared as `api` or
+dependencies, they will show up in the published POM file, causing duplicated class conflicts for downstream consumers
-    `implementation` dependencies.
+of your merged artifact!

 In Android modules, embed configurations can also be declared for individual build types, including custom ones: